 Federally funded program helps fight childhood hunger

-The Missouri Department of Health and Senior Services is looking for organizations throughout the state to help feed thousands of children who would otherwise go without meals during the summer months when school is not in session.
+JEFFERSON CITY, MO - The Missouri Department of Health and Senior Services (DHSS) is looking for organizations throughout the state to help feed thousands of children who would otherwise go without meals during the summer months when school is not in session.

 The Summer Food Service Program reimburses organizations for meals they serve to children who are at risk of not having enough to eat.
-The program is one way Missouri is working to fight childhood hunger.
+The program is only one of the ways Missouri is working to fight childhood hunger.

 The summer food program provides nutritious meals to children under age 18 during the summer months when school breakfast and lunch programs are not operating.

-Organizations eligible to participate in the program include schools, faith-based organizations, camps, private nonprofit agencies and local governments.
+Organizations eligible to participate in the program include schools, faith-based organizations, camps, private nonprofit agencies and local government entities.
 The sites are required to be located in areas where at least half of the children are eligible to receive free or reduced-price meals.

-More information about the Summer Food Service Program is available online at www.health.mo.gov/sfsp , by telephone at 888-435-1464 (toll-free) or through RELAY MISSOURI for the Hearing and Speech Impaired at 1-800-735-2966.
+More information about the Summer Food Service Program is available online at www.health.mo.gov/sfsp , by telephone at 888-435-1464 (toll-free) or through RELAY MISSOURI for the Hearing and Speech Impaired by dialing 711 or 1-800-676-3777.
 Potential sponsors may also write to the Missouri Department of Health and Senior Services, Summer Food Service Program, P.O.
 Box 570, Jefferson City, MO 65102.